Smosh: The Movie: Critical reception

 The film received negative reviews, with criticism aimed at the direction, writing, acting, and humor, but some praise was given to Padilla and Hecox's comedic chemistry.
 It has also been the subject of mockery to YouTube film commentators, comparing it to similar films like the Fred trilogy, Not Cool (2014), and Airplane Mode (2019), all of which are web comedy films that are of lowbrow humor created by and featuring high-profile YouTube celebrities.

 The New York Times gave it a negative review, describing the film as "a fairly successful effort to apply the tone and comic style of those hastily produced weekly shorts to a feature-length script with an actual plot."
 The review went on to note that it was "clever and surprisingly easy to sit through."
 The review concluded that "Is it worth your $9.99?
 Maybe not, but if you can buy it on your parents' credit card, you'll probably enjoy it."
 Common Sense Media gave it a 2 out of 5, stating that although they are a "popular YouTube sensation, they have a Millennial Dumb and Dumber/slacker shtick that's funny for a second and then quickly grows tedious."
 The review also criticized the acting and summarized that "if Hollywood was looking for a movie that truly elevates web celebs to the status of pulling off a feature-length film, this isn't it."

-Both Padilla and Hecox would later acknowledge the film's poor reputation in 2023 in an interview on Padilla's channel and is later referenced in a Smosh video as a "torture device".
+Both Padilla and Hecox would later acknowledge the film's poor reputation in 2023 in an interview on Padilla's channel.
+In 2026, during an interview with Fast Company, Padilla and Hecox jokingly expressed interest in an updated remake of the film.